Glossary of Formal Languages and Compilation

 Context-free grammar (CFG)

-A grammar whose rules all have the form A → γ (a single non-terminal on the left).
+A grammar where all rules are of the form $A \to \gamma$ (a single non-terminal on the left).

 → See L1